 Some of the links in this blog post are affiliate links.
 This means that I will earn a commission if you click through and make a purchase.
 More here: Link Disclosure Page.

 Having a more sustainable cookout is easy with these 12 tips.
 The motto to take your cookout from ocean-polluting to eco-friendly: just do it.

-If you need motivation, just remember that having a sustainable cookout saves you money and you’re not throwing disposable stuff “away.”
-You’re throwing it into the ground.
+If you need inspiration, just remember that having a sustainable cookout saves you money and you’re not throwing disposable stuff “away.”

 Bed sheets are an easy alternative if you don’t have table cloths on hand, and guests can’t tell the difference.
 This also fits well into the Buyerarchy of Needs (further down).

 Hand washing utensils doesn’t take that long, and if you have a dish washer than the work is done for you.

 If you don’t have enough cutlery for your number of guests, you can always pick some up at a thrift store (usually just cents per piece), or ask to borrow from someone.